smalakargh/financeTracker/readme.md

 - **CSS Grid/Flexbox**: 🎨 To make the design responsive and user-friendly.

 ### Backend Development:
-- **Node.js & Express.js**: 🔗 For creating APIs and handling server-side operations.
+- **Basic vanilla Javascript**: 🔗 For creating APIs and handling server-side operations.
-- **Firebase or Supabase (Optional)**: 📂 For seamless backend management.
+- **Local Storage** : Is used to store Data through backend.
 ---

 ## 📊 **Bonus Tools**
 ### Charts & Visuals:
 - **Chart.js**: 🍩 For engaging spending visualizations and graphs.
 - **D3.js or Recharts**: 🖌️ For advanced chart interactivity.

----

-## 🧠 **Smart Features (Optional Enhancements)**
-### AI Budget Suggestions:
-- Use OpenAI API 🤖 or ML models to recommend money-saving tips and suggest optimizations based on spending habits.

-### ChatGPT Integration:
-- Enable dynamic Q&A 💬, where users can ask questions like, "How can I save ₹500 for my concert?"

 ---